Do you suffer from sinus infections? Would you like fewer or no sinus infections every year?

 How is Balloon Sinuplasty Performed?

 Balloon sinuplasty involves a small balloon that passes into the natural sinus opening.
-The balloon is expanded, stretching the natural sinus opening.
+Next, the balloon is expanded, stretching the natural sinus opening.
 The widened opening then allows the sinus to be healthier.
 The sinus is then washed out.
-The procedure is repeated for other sinuses.
+Again, the procedure is repeated for other sinuses.
 Patients are typically able to return to work in 2 days.

 Am I a Candidate for Balloon Sinuplasty?